FP Crown LogoFP Crown Logo

 Weekly chapter meetings are prime time to bring it up again, especially as the deadline gets closer.
 Post on your chapter bulletin board, bring samples from your CM to show off in the house, or give a 30-second shoutout during announcements.
 These small touches work.
 More tips like this in this quick guide on launching your first group order.

 Group orders aren’t just a nicer way to do merch, they’re a smarter one.
-You don’t have to do the mental gymnastics of tracking down payments and figuring out pricing before anyone’s committed.
-The Group Order Tool takes care of the admin work, so you can focus on the fun part: choosing the vibe, hyping up your chapter, and watching the orders roll in.
+You don’t have to track payments or guess pricing before anyone’s committed.
+The Group Order Tool handles the admin, so you can focus on the fun part: choosing the vibe, hyping your chapter, and watching orders roll in.